Privacy policy

 What we collect

-Tenurely stores account details, landlord profile information, property addresses, tenancy records, compliance tasks, reminders, repair records, activity logs, audit events, and documents uploaded by users.
+Tenurely stores account details, landlord profile information, property addresses, property ownership/contact details added by users, tenancy records, compliance tasks, reminders, repair records, activity logs, audit events, and documents uploaded by users.
+If you register interest in the private beta, we collect the details submitted in that form, such as your name, email address, landlord type, property count, location, and what you want Tenurely to help with.

 Why we use it

-We use this information to provide the service, authenticate users, organise compliance records, schedule reminders, maintain audit history, improve reliability, and respond to support or data-rights requests.
+We use this information to provide the service, authenticate users, organise compliance records, schedule reminders, maintain audit history, improve reliability, respond to support or data-rights requests, and decide whether a private beta request is a good fit.

 Personal data in documents